Introduces Civilians core classes and concepts. How they relate to Servlet concepts.

 Core classes and concepts

 , receives Requests

 and generates Responses

 Application instances are singletons.
-They are embedded into a server by the means of a Context
+They are embedded into a Server

-A Context can host one ore more applications.
-Context and applications are associated with a path within the server.
+A Server can host one ore more applications.
+Server and applications are associated with a path within the phyiscal server.

 The main responsibility of application instances is to provide application global resources

 such as database connections to your data back-end, initialize those resources at application start and clean up at shutdown.

 The very nature of a web application is to expose resources which can be referenced by URLs.

 A request is therefore always a request for an application resource.